How small hydrodynamics can go

 Interestingly, the critical momentum for Quark Gluon Plasma was estimated in \cite{Romatschke:2016hle} around $k_c^{-1}\approx 0.15 $ fm.
 Assuming a inter-parton distance of the order of $a\approx 0.5$ fm \cite{RevModPhys.89.035001}, we again obtain a value $k_c\,a=\mathcal{O}(1)$.
-This fact is reminiscent of the universality found in the values of the kinematic viscosity in \cite{Baggioli:2020lcf}.\\
+This fact is reminiscent of the universality found in the values of the kinematic viscosity in \cite{Baggioli:2020lcf}.
+As a comment, it would be interesting to understand which quantity plays the role of the microscopic inter-molecular scale $a$ in a liquid which appears to be strongly coupled at all energy scales (if it exists).\\

 Given the abundance of available data, we can do one step further and investigate the temperature dependence of the hydrodynamic convergence radius.
 In Fig.\ref{fig:2} we have plotted the data for nine different liquids in a large range of temperatures.
 In all the cases, the regime of applicability increases with temperature and it is consistent with the idea that $k_g \sim 1/v \tau$ and $\tau$ decreases monotonically with temperature (in standard liquids following the well-known Arrhenius law).
 It also connects with the idea that at $T=0$ (or equivalently $\tau=\infty$) hydrodynamics is not applicable\footnote{This follows simply by the violation of the requirements $\omega/T \ll 1$ or $\omega \tau \ll 1$.}.\\